vele616/monorepo/packages/jobboard/website/content/jobs/senior-web-engineer-10up-pBwfv.md

 jobType: "software"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/10up"
 companyWebsite: "http://10up.com/"
-summary: "If you have senior Web Engineers have advanced knowledge of PHP and JavaScript and experience building large, 10up is looking for someone with your skillset."
+summary: "If you have at least five years of experience in back end focused web development, 10up is looking for someone with your skillset."
 summaryBackup: "To apply as a senior web engineer at 10up, you preferably need to have some knowledge of: #php, #javascript, #wordpress."
-featured: 20
+featured: 10
 ---

 Senior Web Engineers have advanced knowledge of PHP and JavaScript and experience building large-scale performant applications.
 In addition to writing code, they are familiar with systems-level concepts.